Bradley-Stradling/Linux_Deb_Box/README.txt

 Refactoring of scripts ongoing, some may be broken at any time.
 Should be tagged (# incomplete and untested !!!)

-These scripts misused or in a broken or untested state may cause file loss.
+These scripts misused, in a broken or untested state, or unmonitored may cause file loss.

 --------------------------------Script list------------------------------------
 Add_Alias.sh - Prompts user input for a comment and an alias appends it to the